 • Information about things to do both in Chestertown and throughout Kent County is available from Kent County Tourism.
 The tourism department operates the Kent County Visitor Center at 122 North Cross Street in Chestertown, 410.778.0416.

-–posted by Jim Duffy on March 4, 2021 for Secrets of the Eastern Shore/Whimbrel Creations LLC.
+–posted by Jim Duffy on March 4, 2021 and updated in September 2023 for Secrets of the Eastern Shore/Whimbrel Creations LLC.
 All rights reserved.
 The content is an excerpt from the book Tubman Travels: 32 Underground Railroad Adventures on Delmarva.